Select, then Balance: Exploring Exogenous Variable Modeling of Spatio-Temporal Forecasting: Experiments

 \subsection{Robustness Study (RQ3)}

-In complex real-world scenarios, exogenous variable data in spatio-temporal systems may not always be collected reliably (for example, signal loss caused by sensor anomalies or maintenance), which can affect prediction accuracy and model robustness.
-To evaluate the robustness of the \model under such adverse conditions, we designed a systematic experiment to simulate real-world data corruption scenarios.
-Specifically, we randomly replaced exogenous variables with varying degrees of degradation (20\%, 40\%, 60\%, and 80\%) with zero values or randomly generated values from a standard normal distribution $\mathcal{N}(0,1)$ to evaluate the model's ability to maintain predictive performance despite exogenous information corruption.
-The 3-day prediction experiment results shown in Table~\ref{tab:mask_3day} reveal several interesting phenomena: \ding{182} As the proportion of missing data increases, model performance gradually decreases in most cases.
-However, the overall absolute performance drop is not significant, indicating that our framework can still maintain reasonable performance with limited auxiliary information from exogenous variables. \ding{183} For some tasks, appropriate missing signals can lead to improved performance, primarily because random data corruption can be viewed as a simple data augmentation strategy.
-By introducing different data perturbations, the model is forced to learn to predict under a variety of incomplete or noisy data conditions, thereby enhancing its generalization and robustness.
-We also provide a performance comparison for the 1-day and 2-day scenarios in Appendix~\ref{appendix_robustness}, observing similar results.
+In real-world scenarios, spatio-temporal systems frequently encounter unreliable exogenous data collection (\eg, signal loss from sensor anomalies), which compromises prediction accuracy and robustness.
+To assess the \model under such conditions, we designed a systematic experiment simulating data corruption.
+Specifically, we randomly replaced exogenous variables at varying degradation levels (20\%, 40\%, 60\%, and 80\%) with zeros or noise from a standard normal distribution $\mathcal{N}(0,1)$.
+The 3-day prediction results in Table~\ref{tab:mask_3day} reveal that: \ding{182} While performance gradually declines as the missing data ratio increases, the absolute drop remains minimal, indicating our framework maintains reasonable efficacy even with limited auxiliary information. \ding{183} Surprisingly, for certain tasks, appropriate levels of missing signals improve performance.
+This suggests that random corruption acts as a data augmentation strategy, forcing the model to predict under incomplete or noisy conditions, thereby enhancing generalization and robustness.
+Similar trends for 1-day and 2-day scenarios are reported in Appendix~\ref{appendix_robustness}.